Josip Pivarić

-Josip Pivarić ([jǒsip pǐʋaritɕ]; born 30 January 1989) is a Croatian professional footballer who plays as a left-back for Prva HNL side Lokomotiva Zagreb.
+Josip Pivarić ([jǒsip pǐʋaritɕ]; born 30 January 1989) is a Croatian former professional footballer who played as a left-back.

 Club career

 Dinamo Zagreb

 Pivarić joined the Dinamo Zagreb youth academy at a young age.
 He was promoted to the first team during the spring of 2008.
 He went out on loan to Dinamo feeder club Lokomotiva Zagreb that same year, making 13 appearances in his first season with the Lokosi.
-In January 2009, he signed a seven and a half year contract with Dinamo Zagreb, spending until the end of the 2011–12 season on loan at Lokomotiva.
+In January 2009, he signed a seven-and-a-half-year contract with Dinamo Zagreb, spending until the end of the 2011–12 season on loan at Lokomotiva.

 In January 2012, Pivarić rejoined the senior squad at Dinamo.
 He made his senior debut for Dinamo on 25 February 2012, in a 0–3 win over Karlovac.
 His first goal for the Modri came in a 1–1 draw with Rijeka on 21 April 2012.

 Pivarić scored a historic goal for Dinamo in September 2015, the opening goal in a famous 2–1 victory over Arsenal in the 2015–16 UEFA Champions League.

 In a friendly match against Norwegian side Strømsgodset in January 2016, Pivarić sustained extensive ligament damage to his knee, forcing him out for the remainder of the 2015–16 season and missing out on probable UEFA Euro 2016 national team selection.
 Pivarić made his return on 6 July 2016, in a 1–0 pre-season friendly victory over Copenhagen.